cardstack/card-pay-protocol/README.md

 The `BridgeUtils` contract manages the point of interaction between the token bridge's home mediator contract and the Card Protocol.
 When the token bridge encounters an allowed stablecoin that it hasn't encountered before, it will create a new token contract in layer 2 for that token, as part of this, the token bridge will also inform the Card Protocol about the new token contract address, such that the Card Protocol can accept the new CPXD form of the stablecoin as payment for the creation of new prepaid cards, as well as, payments by customers to merchants.
 Additionally, as part of the token bridging process, the bridged tokens are placed in a gnosis safe that is owned by the *Suppliers* (the initiators of the token bridging process).
 This allows for easy gas-less (from the perspective of the users of the protocol) transactions.
 The gnosis safe as part of the token bridging process is actually created by the `SupplierManager` contract that the `BridgeUtils` contract refers to.

 ### PrepaidCardManager

-The `PrepaidCardManager` contract is responsible for creating the gnosis safes that are considered as *Prepaid Cards*.
+The `PrepaidCardManager` contract is responsible for creating the gnosis safes that are considered as _Prepaid Cards_.
 As part of this process, a gnosis safe is created when layer 2 CPXD tokens are sent to the `PrepaidCardManager` Contract (as part of the layer 2 CPXD token's ERC-677 `onTokenTransfer()` function).
-This gnosis safe represents a *Prepaid Card*.
+This gnosis safe represents a _Prepaid Card_.

+There are two ways of creating prepaid cards when the tokens are sent to this contract:

+1. When `issuer` and `issuerSafe` are provided in the `onTokenTransfer` data field, and the tokens are coming from a trusted caller (the `PrepaidCardMarketV2` contract):

+- Prepaid cards will be created using the provided issuer as the issuer, and issuerSafe will be emitted as depot in the `CreatePrepaidCard` event

+2. When `issuer` and `issuerSafe` are provided as zero addresses:

+- Prepaid cards will be created using the provided owner as the issuer

 This safe is created with 2 owners:

-1. The sender of the transaction, i.e. the *Supplier's* gnosis safe
+1. The provided owner (case 1 explained above, i.e. the _Customer_), OR the sender of the transaction, i.e. the _Supplier's_ gnosis safe (case 2)
 2. The `PrepaidCardManager` contract itself.

 As well as a threshold of 2 signatures in order to execute gnosis safe transactions.
 This approach means that the `PrepaidCardManager` contract needs to sign off on all transactions involving *Prepaid Cards*.
 As such the `PrepaidCardManager` contract allows *Prepaid Cards* to be able "send actions" by calling the `send()` function.
 The caller of the `PrepaidCardManager.send()` function (which is generally the txn sender of a gnosis safe relay server) specifies: